 Left Bids / Absentee Bids:

 A flat bid left by someone unable to attend a given auction.
 To leave a left bid simply call or visit the Gallery before the auction and we will take your name, phone number, current mailing address, tax exemption number (if you have one) and dollar amount bid for each lot that you wish to bid on.
 These bids are then competitively bid into the auction.
 That is, we start the bidding as if there were no prior bids and bid on your behalf until other bids exceed your bid or there are no other competing bidders.
 Therefore, it is very common for absentee bidders to win lots for less than their set bid.
-As a courtesy we also offer "plus one" left bids which will bid one unit above the amount given in the left bid.
+As a courtesy we also offer "plus one" left bids which will bid one increment above the amount given in the left bid.
 This prevents a member of the audience from buying a lot for exactly the amount of a left bid.
-For example, suppose you leave a $100 left bid on a painting and our bidder bids $90 for you and an audience member responds by bidding $100, at this point the "plus one" left bid gives you the opportunity to bid $105 and hopefully win the painting from the audience member.
+For example, suppose you leave a $100 left bid on a painting and our bidder bids $90 for you and an audience member responds by bidding $100, at this point the "plus one" left bid gives you the opportunity to bid $105 and hopefully win the painting against the bid from the audience member.
 Please remember that left bids are subject to both a buyer's premium and local sales tax.
-These charges are added to the winning bid and explained in above the statement of a "left bid".
-Therefore a successful left bid of $100 would result in a final sale of $105 and total purchase price of $120.75.
+These charges are added to the winning bid and explained in above the statement of a "left bid."
+Therefore a successful left bid of $100, with a "plus one" bid factored in, would result in a final sale of $105 and total purchase price of $123.90.

 Home | About Us | About Auctions | Archives | Directions | Mailing List

 |© Copyright 2014 Kodner.com.
 All rights reserved.
 AB355/AU2440|